Traveling School Faculty

 Aunge Thomas graduated from Montana State University in 2004 with a B.S Degree in Civil Engineering with an emphasis in Bio-resources engineering.
 Throughout college she worked with MSU Expeditions, a freshman outdoor orientation program, helped develop Wild MSU, a club for outdoor enthusiasts, and helped establish Engineers Without Borders-MSU.
 Upon finishing college, Aunge was a raft guide in the summer and a ski instructor at Big Sky Resort in the winter.
 Aunge taught at High Mountain Institute in Colorado, in addition to teaching with The Traveling School in South America and Southeast Africa.
 In her free time Aunge loves to explore the Gallatin Valley on her road bike, skis, kayak, or on her porch with a book and a good cup of coffee.
 Aunge believes in the power of teaching students to think outside the box to understand interconnectedness of the world today.
 TTS imparts passion among students to seek knowledge about the aspects of the global community through unique and experiential educational settings.
 Aunge is currently the Dean of Students & Faculty for The Traveling School.

 Elsie is originally from the flatlands of southeastern Wisconsin.
 She earned a Bachelors’ degree in Biology and Environmental Studies from Bowdoin College in Brunswick, Maine.
 While earning her undergraduate degree she spent a semester studying abroad in Tanzania and Zanzibar.
 After graduating, she found her way west and began working for Teton Science Schools (TSS) in Jackson, WY as a field instructor.
 During her time at TSS, Elsie fell in love with the Rocky Mountain West and place-based, experiential education.
-Since then, Elsie has also instructed for Ecology Project International and the National Outdoor Leadership School (NOLS).
-Currently, Elsie is working on earning a Masters’ degree in Environmental Studies from the University of Montana with a focus on environmental education and nonprofit administration.
+Since then, Elsie has bounced around the Rocky Mountains working for a variety of organizations including Ecology Project International, NOLS, and Colorado Mountain Club in addition to The Traveling School.
+Along the way, Elsie also earned a Masters’ degree in Environmental Studies from the University of Montana with a focus on environmental education and nonprofit administration.
 In her free time, Elsie loves exploring the mountains through rock climbing, skiing, and mountain biking.

 Maya grew up living between Guilford, Vermont and Panajachel, Guatemala, and has always drawn inspiration from exploring new cultures and landscapes.
 She earned a B.A. in History and Education Studies from Middlebury Colleg, where she also developed her passion for the outdoors and wilderness medicine.
 She ski patrolled at the Middlebury Snow Bowl, coordinated outdoor orientation, and guided backpacking trips for the Middlebury Mountain Club.
 In 2012, she spent a semester at the Universidad de Playa Ancha in Valparaiso, Chile, studying Latin American history, literature and ecology.
 Maya has also worked as a wilderness EMT and held seasonal positions in the Appalachian Mountain Club’s backcountry huts.
 A firm believer in the power of experiential education, Maya is an Outward Bound Instructor and has spent a semester as the History Teaching Apprentice at the High Mountain Institute.
 In her free time, Maya can be found on skis or on a bike, going for long trail runs, doing yoga and baking bread.